ets/aws-lambda-firewall/readme.md

 aws-lambda-firewall
 ===================

-Fork of https://github.com/marekq/aws-lambda-firewall altered to support end users behind dynamic IPs who can "knock for access" using a valid API Gateway token.
-By making a valid call to this AWS Lambda function behind an AWS API Gateway, the end user's IP is added (for 24 hours) to a security group that permits access to other resources.
+This was initially a fork of https://github.com/marekq/aws-lambda-firewall but was subsequently rewritten.
+Current usecase scenario is to support end users behind dynamic IPs who can "knock for access" using a valid API Gateway token.
+By making a valid call to this AWS Lambda function behind an AWS API Gateway, the end user's IP is added (for 24 hours) to security groups that permit access to other resources.

+This allows us to restrict access to ports (e.g. SSH port on our Bastion host or 443 on the ELB that fronts our development & test servers) but allow access to authorized users without the need to establish a VPN or otherwise modify routing across the Internet.

 IAM policies required by the role assigned to the lambda
 ---------------------------------------------------------